shenyulu/easyclimate/docs/source/static_docs/cite.rst

 The following research has utilized Easy Climate.
 Please include these citations in your work to acknowledge the use of this tool:

 1. Zhang, Y., Wu, J., Zheng, Y., & Luo, J.-J. (2024).
-Impacts of atmospheric internal variations on the variability of sea surface temperature based on the Hydra-SINTEX model.
-Journal of Geophysical Research: Atmospheres, 129, e2023JD040325. https://doi.org/10.1029/2023JD040325
+Impacts of atmospheric internal variations on the variability of sea surface temperature based on the Hydra-SINTEX model. *Journal of Geophysical Research: Atmospheres*, 129, e2023JD040325. https://doi.org/10.1029/2023JD040325